railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 		* Carry out each task, that is to say either work on the task yourself or delegate it to another user,

-		* Last thing at the end of the day's work, empty that day's timebox and return all unclosed tasks into the week's timebox.
+		* Last thing, at the end of the day's work, empty that day's timebox and return all unclosed tasks into the week's timebox.

 	#.
 Repeat the same process each week and each month for the respective timeboxes.